Othernet-Project/librarian/docs/source/developers/components_exports.rst

 ================================

 Components are, simply put, subapplications.
-They have their own templates, satic assets, route handlers, database migrations, and so on.
+They have their own templates, static assets, route handlers, database migrations, and so on.
 Each of these things are called 'component members'.
 Some members may require load ordering (e.g., plugins may depend on other plugins, some routes may require to be registered after others or before others).
 We call these ordering requirements